Ishwarpatra/toc_aiagent/commit.md

 End-to-End Tests: Validated that dead states are correctly attached during the repair process.

 Visuals: Graphs correctly display trap states when necessary.
+Commit: Fix: Enforce deterministic validation and lock alphabet detection

+Author: Iswar patra

+Date: Dec 17, 2025

+Summary

+This update hardens validation and input parsing to prevent two classes of failures:

+- Parity Bypass Removal: Removed the parity-specific shortcut that could prematurely mark Odd/Even specifications as satisfied without running the deterministic validation engine.
+The `main.py` run loop was simplified to ALWAYS call the `DeterministicValidator` for every `LogicSpec` (no special-case short-circuits).

+- Alphabet Locking for Mixed Inputs: Improved `LogicSpec.from_prompt` in `core/models.py` so that if any alphabetic character appears in the user's prompt or in the extracted target, the system locks the alphabet to `['a', 'b']`.
+  This prevents flip-flopping when targets contain mixed alphanumeric tokens (e.g., "a1") and avoids visualizer/repair confusion where transitions from different alphabets would be mixed.

+Files Modified

+- `main.py`  Replaced the run-loop to always validate via `DeterministicValidator`.
+- `core/models.py`  Updated `LogicSpec.from_prompt` alphabet detection and target
+  extraction logic to prefer letter alphabets when any letters are present.

+Verification

+- Unit tests: Ran the test suite; all tests passed (8 passed).
+- Manual check: Visualizer no longer mixes `a/b` transitions with `0/1` dead states for mixed-target specs.

+Notes

+- Commit(s) pushed to `origin/main`.